Icybee/module-thumbnailer/README.md

-# The "Thumbnailer" module (thumbnailer)
+# Thumbnailer

-Creates thumbnails from images and managed images using options or configured versions.
+The "Thumbnailer" module (`thumbnailer`) Creates thumbnails from images and managed images using options or configured versions.

 The module extends the _Image_ active record with the `thumbnail()` method and the `thumbnail` lazy getter, and provides an interface to configure and manage its cache that integrates with the